-The INTERACT team is in charge of this project with COSTECH (UTC), CREIDD (UTT) and CETIOM as partners.
-The introduction of biorefineries induces a deep rupture in the upstream agricultural sector because it modifies the roles, functions and place traditionally devoted to agriculture.
-The supply systems are likely to evolve both in terms of the functional contribution of their entities (particularly in a logic of industrial ecology) and in their modes of interaction (learning and collective action phenomena).
+The INTERACT team is leading this project with partners COSTECH (UTC), CREIDD (UTT) and CETIOM.
+The introduction of biorefineries induces in the agricultural upstream a deep rupture because it modifies the roles, the functions and the place traditionally assigned to agriculture.
+The supply systems are bound to evolve both in terms of the functional contribution of their entities (particularly in an industrial ecology logic) and in their modes of interaction (learning and collective action phenomena).

-- to build an analytical framework allowing to seize these mutations,
+- to build a framework of analysis allowing to seize these mutations,

-- to draw out the perspectives in the form of territorial development scenarios,
+- to outline the perspectives in the form of territorial development scenarios,

-- to create support and development approaches and tools to overcome constraints and sustain the supply of diversified and competitive biomass to biorefineries.
+- to create approaches and tools for support and development to overcome the constraints and sustain the supply of biorefineries in diversified and competitive biomass.